 - Feelings of helplessness, hopelessness or thinking that the future looks grim

 - Thoughts of death or suicide

-If you or a loved one has one (or more) of the above, it is important that you seek professional help for yourself or your loved one.
+If you or a loved one is experiencing one or more of the above, it is important to seek professional help.
 Call a local counseling center for an immediate appointment.

 Sotile, W. and Sotile, M., Supercouple Syndrome, John Wiley, & Sons, Inc.

 Stress Management and the Challenge of Balance (GH6651).
 Lisa Wallace.
 University of Missouri Extension.